automategreen/home-controller/Readme.md

 hub.connect(...);
 ```

-There are several event's that could tell you your lights are own.
+There are several event's that could tell you your lights are on.
 You may want the text for all of them (again crazy).

 **Example:**
 ```js